 A term that describes both Student Self-Help and the Student Income Contribution.
 Together, this represents what the student should expect to pay towards his or her Yale education.
 Outside merit scholarships can be used towards both parts of the Student Effort.
 Students may also borrow loans to cover these amounts.

 Part of the Yale Financial Aid Award, the amount a student should anticipate contributing financially from term-time employment.
-For the 2012–2013 school year this is $2,700 for all freshmen receiving Yale financial aid.
 Students can work on campus an average of eight to ten hours a week during the academic year to fulfill their Self-Help.

 Loans available directly to students to cover some or all of Student Effort.
 Students may be eligible for Federal Direct Loans or the Yale Student Loan.
 All loans charge interest and some charge fees.

 See Indirect Costs

 The opportunity for juniors and second semester sophomores to enroll in courses outside the United States.
 Students with financial need who are approved for the Yale Term Abroad will receive financial aid for their term abroad based on their program expenses and their Expected Family Contribution.

 You can think of this as a combination of resources that meet 100% of demonstrated need.
 It includes the Yale Scholarship, Student Self-Help and any outside resources, such as a Pell Grant.
 All Yale awards are based on financial need, and will meet 100% of a family’s Demonstrated Financial Need.

 An optional ten-month payment plan available to all Yale students regardless of financial need.
 The payment plan divides Yale’s Direct Costs into ten equal monthly payments.
 No interest is charged.
 A $100 fee is charged every year a family chooses to enroll.